mauroyone/food_of_the_world/README.md

 # food_of_the_world
-Select a random country and cook a typical dish from there!
+Randomly select a country and cook a typical dish from there!

 This is a Python3/Flask app.